MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 >
 > If you choose not to update the solution and your PC and HoloLens apps, there's no impact.
 >
-> Work with your IT admin to schedule installation updates. <a href="/dynamics365/mixed-reality/guides/upgrade" target="_blank">See instructions for updating the solution</a>.
-[Learn more about which solutions work with which applications](admin-apps-solution-compatibility.md).
+> Work with your IT admin to schedule installation updates or <a href="/dynamics365/mixed-reality/guides/upgrade" target="_blank">see instructions for updating the solution</a>.
 See the **Features** table below to determine if a new feature requires a solution update.
+You can also [learn more about which solutions work with which applications](admin-apps-solution-compatibility.md).

 This page provides details about the latest releases of [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] organized by release date.
 To see a comprehensive list of released and upcoming features, see <a href="/dynamics365/release-plans/" target="_blank">Dynamics 365 and Power Platform release plans</a>.